 - Think about how you breathe at night.
 Do you suffer from a chronic stuffy nose that often leads to you breathing through your mouth?
 Do you fall into an open-mouthed sleeping position on a regular basis?
 Make sure you know how you’re likely to breathe at night to get the most effective masks possible.

 - How active are you at night?
 If you regularly toss and turn or change position frequently throughout the night, you’ll need a mask that is designed to stay tightly in place.
 A more secure mask will reduce your odds of leaks and make you more comfortable.

 - Consider the durability of your mask.
-A mask with replaceable cushions, for example, may allow for longer use than a mask that lacks this feature.
+A mask that has replaceable cushions, for example, may last longer than a mask that does not.

 - Let your doctor know about any other concerns.
 If you struggle with claustrophobia or are uncomfortable with things touching certain areas of your face, it’s important to consider this when choosing your mask.

 Three Types of Masks